saifanam/shipment/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Highlights

+1. shared folder contains utility functions and dummy.json.
+The dummy json can be replaced / extended with a service in the prod version.

+2. A separate variables.scss for colors and fonts.

+3. The timeline is set to `overflow-x: auto` so it automatically scrolls in the horizontal direction.
+Works in mobile resolutions as well.
+Test by resizing browser.

+4. The timeline automatically adjusts to the number to status updates.
+Test by adding / removing entries from the `sea_movements` object in the json.

+5. Clicking on `Track Shipment` in the header takes to the tracking page.
+The route is configured to accept the tracking ID.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).